islam3zzat/keyifier/README.md

 node queryKeys
 ```

-You will be prompted to select the resource types to query.
+You will be prompted to select the resource types to apply keys to.

 If the queried resource types have resources without keys, you will be prompted to apply keys to them.

 This script applies `key` values using the format:  `{resourceType}_{resourceId}`.
-For example `categories_9a265100-2997-46d4-affc-2d140efd64ae`.
+For example `customers_9a265100-2997-46d4-affc-2d140efd64ae`.
 In 99% of cases, this should result in unique keys being applied.

 Due to limits of Composable Commerce APIs, you must run this script multiple times if you have over `500` resources of one resource type that require keys.